 in its country of origin.
 But, as in Sweden, it got canned for Getting Crap Past the Radar

 .
 In direct contrast to the sometimes controversial reaction Rocky

 received from newspaper readers, some underground cartoonists considered Rocky

 to be too mainstream.

-While barely known in the United States, Rocky is a cult hero in Sweden, and even appeared on a national postage stamp, a rarity for an underground comic.
+While barely known in the United States, Rocky is quite well-known in Sweden, and even appeared on a national postage stamp, a rarity for a comic.
 Kellerman directed a play based on his comics, and a series of five-minute CGI-animated shorts were produced for Swedish television, and later released on DVD in that country (but never translated into English or released in the United States).

 Tropes associated with this work:

 - The Cameo: Charlie Christensen, the creator of Arne Anka, appears in a strip.
 He is portrayed as a duck.

 - Cat Girl: A few of Rocky's girlfriends are this.
 As noted below, the entire cast is human, but with animal heads.